ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 There was another reason too for her opposition.
 She dreaded seeing Mr.
 Wickham again, and was resolved to avoid it as long as possible.
 The comfort to her of the regiment's approaching removal was indeed beyond expression.
-In a fortnight they were to go--and once gone, she hoped there could be nothing more to plague her on his account.
+In a fortnight they were to go -- and once gone, she hoped there could be nothing more to plague her on his account.

 She had not been many hours at home before she found that the Brighton